george/george/README.md

 <h3 align="center"> About Me 🧑🏻 </h3>

-I'm a software engineer focused on delivering secure, scalable, and efficient code.
+I'm a software engineer focused on delivering the highest quality, secure, scalable, and efficient code.
 I'm currently a Founding Engineer at
 <a href="https://github.com/hostile">@hostile</a>, where I
 work to create a more secure internet for everyone.